 The house was further added to in around 1770, and an extension built in 1800, with an upper storey added around 1860.

 After Robert’s death, Jenet married James Luttrell.
-He was also prominent in Dublin administration as he was the High Sheriff of County Dublin in 1556.
+He was also prominent in Dublin administration as he was the High Sheriff of County Dublin in 1556, and his father was Chief Justice.
 He died in 1557.

-It was after James Luttrell’s death that Jenet married Robert Plunkett, 5thBaron of Dunsany.
+It was after James Luttrell’s death that Jenet married Robert Plunkett (1520-1559), 5thBaron of Dunsany.
 She was his second wife.
-He died only two years after her previous husband died!
+He died only two years after her previous husband died, in 1559.
 After that marriage, she continued to be referred to as the Dowager Lady Dunsany.
-She next married Sir Thomas Cusack of Cushinstown.
+She next married Sir Thomas Cusack (1490-1571) of Cushinstown.
 He had previously been Lord Chancellor of Ireland.
 He was about thirty years older than her.
 She was his third wife (!), although he refused to acknowledge his first wife.
 His second wife was reputed to have murdered her first husband, but she had a happy marriage to Thomas Cusack.
 Jenet had around eleven years as Thomas Cusack’s wife before he died.

 Jenet inherited most of Cusack’s personal property, which was unusual at that time.
 Normally the firstborn son would be the heir.
-Sir Robert had acquired the Abbey of Lismullen after the Dissolution of the Monasteries.
+Sir Robert, Thomas’s son, had acquired the Abbey of Lismullen after the Dissolution of the Monasteries.
 Sir Robert’s son Edward pursued litigation to obtain his father’s property.
-Lady Dunsany married Sir John Plunket then, who was an influential judge and Privy Councillor.
-She eventually vacated Lismullen but Edward the stepson complained that she had removed most of the valuables.
+Lady Dunsany married Sir John Plunket then, of Dunsoghly Castle, who was an influential judge and Privy Councillor.
+She eventually vacated Lismullen but Edward Cusack complained that she had removed most of the valuables.
 Lady Dunsany lived with her husband Sir John Plunket in Dunsoghly Castle.
 He died in 1582.

 Her sixth and final marriage was to John Bellew, and she lived for her last years in Dardistown Castle.
 She died in 1598 and chose not to be buried with any of her husbands, but in a tomb of her own, in Moorchurch in County Meath.
 Her last husband outlived her.
 Dardistown Castle passed to her son-in-law Thomas Talbot after her death.
 Her daughter Katherine Shillingford married Thomas Talbot, who lived in Dardistown Castle.
 Jenet Sarsfield/Lady Dunsany was John Bellew’s third wife.
 John Bellew (1522-1600) was of Bellewstown and Castletown.
 Dardistown Castle came into the family due to Katherine’s marriage to Thomas Talbot.